BuildIt-Poland/kohls-checkout/src/styleguide/introduction.md

 <div className="quote">"A Design System contains the knowledge that designers and developers need to create products faster and with consistency"</div>

-The The Store Style Guide consists in a collection of foundational elements (colors, text styles, icons), UI components and UX guidelines for their usage.
+<strong>The The Store Style Guide</strong> consists in a collection of foundational elements (colors, text styles, icons), UI components and UX guidelines for their usage.

 ### Goals of The Store Style Guide